Returning to rugby: from a broken leg – pt3 mobilization

 Momentum is critical when you’re working through the mobilization phase since witnessing physical improvement is a real motivator.
 But truth be told, it’s almost inevitable that any rehab process will involve at least one setback.
 Typically resulting from an overextension or pushing too hard or too long, and your body simply says ENOUGH!
 Because the healing tissue around the injury site is mostly made up of immature collagen, it simply isn’t as strong as healthy tissue and when overloaded, will tear.
 This is called microtrauma and causes pain, inflammation, and stiffness.
 (7)

 This can be a demoralizing experience.
 Because the days or potentially week(s) of rest can make it feel like the previous effort is just wasting away.
 This where you have to keep your blue head.
 Take care of your body with rest, ice, compression, and elevation as needed, but maintain an “intensity attitude” if you can using a strict routine to recalibrate your focus.

 The good news is that microtrauma heals quickly, especially if you manage it correctly.
 Naturally, you can’t expect to just jump back in at the workload where you left off.
-In fact, it may even be beneficial to establish a new baseline and work from there.
+It may even be beneficial to establish a new baseline and work from there.

 Show your face at rugby